 Peel and roughly chop the onions, roughly chop 2 carrots and celery sticks, then place them in a large pan with the bay leaves, peppercorns, a pinch of sea salt and the chicken carcass.

-Fill the pan with cold water so that everything is covered, then place on the heat and bring to the boil.
-Reduce the heat to a simmer and cook for 1 hour, skimming off any scum that rises to the surface from time to time.
+Fill the pan with cold water so that everything is covered, then place on a high heat and bring to the boil.
+Reduce to a simmer and cook for 1 hour, skimming off any scum that rises to the surface from time to time.

 About 20 minutes before the stock is ready, crack on with the base of the soup: peel the remaining carrots and slice ½cm thick with the remaining celery.
 Peel and finely slice the garlic and shallots.
 Pick the parsley leaves, finely chopping the leaves and stalks.
 Roughly shred the spinach.

 Place the butter and 1 tablespoon of oil in another large pan on a low heat, add the garlic, shallots and parsley stalks and cook for 5 to 10 minutes, or until softened.

 Add the carrots and celery and cook for a further 5 minutes.